Mrs. Karen Hall

 The middle school concept was designed around creating an environment that addresses the unique social, academic and emotional needs of children in grades 6-8.
 At Red Jacket Middle School, we are committed to creating and maintaining that culture.

 There are several initiatives that are important to focus on during the upcoming school year in order to ensure that RJMS students are reaching their potential.

 Attendance- it is critical that students are in attendance at school so that they do not miss instruction.
-Students that miss more than 15% of school days may be referred for interventions.
+Students that miss more than 10% of school days are considered "chronically absent" and may be referred for interventions.
 When students are absent, a note should be sent in upon their return documenting the reason for the absence.

 - Parent Involvement- we recognize that parents play a crucial role in their child’s education and seek to build partnerships with parents and guardians to ensure that success of each student.